 When trading CFDs, stocks, commodities, currencies, cryptocurrencies or any other financial instruments with either Binance or ForTrade you will find Email support is also very useful.
-Sometimes you might have a more complex question that requires a specific part of the Binance or ForTrade support team to give a satisfactory answer to.
-This is where email support with Binance and ForTrade will be needed.
+Sometimes you might have a more complex question requiring a specific part of the Binance or ForTrade support team to answer satisfactorily.
+Email support with Binance and ForTrade will be needed.

 Both Binance and ForTrade offer email support.

 Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either Binance or ForTrade.
 We can get straight to the point, saving us time and frustration.

 Binance do not offer phone support.
 On the other hand